masnik1/coding-challenge/README.md

 4. Select all the permissions you need and copy the new token -> Update it on the ```.env``` file.

 Later, we just need to set our env to run our python scripts:
-If you want to run it in a venv:
+If you want to run it in a venv (to run the virtualenv venv command go to the project folder first):

 ```bash
 pip install virtualenv